By: Dr. Jaycie Loewen Last Updated: March 6, 2023

 However, this mechanism can be disrupted by a head injury.
 Vascular and axonal shearing and pulling can disrupt blood circulation and deprive some areas of the brain of the amount of oxygen needed to operate normally.
 The brain continues to try to deliver supplies, attempting different routes to reach the final destination, but this is typically a less efficient method.
 Ultimately, some areas can’t get enough blood and become hypoactive.
 Many of the signs and symptoms PCS patients experience are directly or indirectly caused by this disruption.

-The week begins with an fNCI scan to determine where and to what extent the brain injury caused neurovascular coupling dysfunction.
+Treatment begins with an fNCI scan to determine where and to what extent the brain injury caused neurovascular coupling dysfunction.
 In addition, our team of therapists evaluate the visual, vestibular, and autonomic systems (which can't be imaged in the fNCI but can cause major brain injury symptoms).
 Our therapists then use this information to design a treatment plan customized to your brain’s specific needs.

 Some of the therapies we use during treatment include: